The following are definitions of academic terms commonly used at Lansing

 following conditions must be met:

 1. Five or more years must have elapsed since the last grade for which amnesty is requested.

 2. The student must have earned twelve semester credit hours in courses numbered 100 or above at LCC and have a cumulative GPA of at least 2.0 since the last grade for which amnesty is requested.

 3. Academic amnesty may be granted only once to any student and is irrevocable.

-4. The Petition/Application for Academic Amnesty must be received by the Enrollment Services Office by the 10th week of the semester for consideration and action by the end of the semester.
+4. The Petition/Application for Academic Amnesty must be received by the Registrar's Office by the 10th week of the semester for consideration and action by the end of the semester.